yannikwehr/wordcloud/README.md

 # wordcloud
-WordCloud repository for my class
+This is the WordCloud repository for my class.
+Every student will get his own subfolder to keep track of his progress.